tylerbutler/engineer/engineer/docs_source/themes.rst

 ``use_jquery`` *(optional)*
     Indicates whether the theme makes use of the jQuery library included in Engineer.
 Defaults to ``False``.

+.. _theme default:

+``settings`` *(optional)*
+    A dictionary of all the themes-specific settings that users of your theme can provide via :attr:`~engineer.conf.EngineerConfiguration.THEME_SETTINGS` and their default values.
+If your theme supports custom settings, you must specify defaults.
+Due to the way Engineer loads your theme settings and a user's site settings, your settings may not be created at all unless you specify them here.

 Required Templates